fedor-rusak/isometric_fighting/README.md

 ## History

+### 0.1.17
+ - GGEZ update
+ - bugfix for negative coords and tile visiting

 ### 0.1.16
  - Now we can't step in them.
 So they are more like rocks than pits :)